Doctors Note Logo

 Understanding Pet Vectors: Why Cats and Dogs Don't Get Sick from Hantavirus

-Domestic cats and dogs are not reservoir hosts for hantavirus and cannot replicate or spread the virus, though they may carry contaminated rodent debris on their fur or paws.
-No pet-to-human transmission cases have been documented.
+Can pets spread hantavirus to humans?
+No. Domestic cats and dogs are not reservoir hosts for hantavirus and cannot replicate or transmit the virus.
+While pets may carry contaminated rodent debris on their fur or paws, no pet-to-human transmission cases have ever been documented.

 answer background